catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 * What is every single design choice communicating?
 * Does a design choice help or harm a specific and/or the most frequent user intent?
 * Is there a visual hierachy?
 Does it match the hierachy of user intents?
 * Are there visual groups?
+Use chunking because of Miller's law
-* Can the groups be semantic instead of type groups?
+* **Can the groups be semantic instead of type groups?**

 ---